Managing clusters

 Verify that the member cluster has joined the fleet successfully:

-kubectl config use-context $HUB_CLUSTER_CONTEXT kubectl get membercluster $MEMBER_CLUSTER
+kubectl config use-context $HUB_CLUSTER_CONTEXT kubectl get membercluster $MEMBER_CLUSTER_NAME

-API to manage cluster memberships.
-To remove a member cluster
+KubeFleet uses the MemberCluster resource to manage cluster memberships.
+To remove a member cluster from a fleet, delete the corresponding MemberCluster resource from the hub cluster:

-After the member cluster leaves, you can remove the member agent installation from it using Helm:
+After the member cluster leaves, you can remove the member agent installation from the cluster using Helm:

 export MEMBER_CLUSTER_CONTEXT=YOUR-MEMBER-CLUSTER-CONTEXT